stanley-gu/standardsCh/chapter.md

 CellML, it takes a different approach to representing cellular models.
 The way SBML represents models closely maps the way existing modeling packages represent models.
-Whereas CellML represents models as a mathematical wiring diagram, SBML represent models as a list of chemical transformations much like the example indicated in Figure \ref{Figure:sbw}.
+Whereas CellML represents models as a mathematical wiring diagram, SBML represent models as a list of chemical transformations.
 Since every process in a biological cells can ultimately be broken down into one or more chemical transformations this was the natural representation to use.
 However SBML does not have generalized elements such as components and connections, SBML employs specific elements to represent spatial compartments, molecular species and chemical transformations.
 In addition to these, SBML also has provision for rules which can be used to represent constraints, derived values and general math which for one reason or another cannot be transformed into a chemical scheme.
 Like CellML, the dependent and independent species are implied.

 The development of SBML is stratified in order to organize architectural changes and versioning.
 Major editions of SBML are termed Levels and represent